theautumn/panel_gen/README.md

 	       it's there for http-server.py to play with.
 ```

+Running as a systemd service requires using the .service file in the "service/" directory.
+This method will cause the application to run like any other system service, and includes an HTTP/API server with all of the extra bells and whistles.
+This is how we normally run it at the museum.
+While running as a systemd service, you can connect to it with `console.py` to get a curses UI.
+Exiting `console.py` will have no effect on the service itself.

 The program is capable of generating calls from, and terminating calls to, any of the switches in the museum.
 The switch classes determines what the rules for each switch are, and they're set up with the switch capacities and limitations baked in.
 This way, if you are originating or terminating on any switch, panel_gen is intelligent enough to know if it's possible to make the call it's about to make.

 The interface is divided into three areas, which should be mostly self-explanatory.
 The only bit that warrants some explanation is the main table at the top: